Paul-Andre/bunnyResumer.js/README.md

 </script>
 ```

-You can override this behavior on specific embedded videos by explicitly adding `&rememberPosition=false` or `&rememberPosition=true` to their src URL.
+And if you ever want to override this behavior for a specific video, you can do that by explicitly adding `&rememberPosition=false` or `&rememberPosition=true` to its src URL.